• Skip to primary navigation

 Chocolate ganache is a smooth and velvety mixture made from chocolate and cream.
 It is commonly used as a glaze, frosting, or filling in various desserts.

-To make the ganache, chocolate is chopped into small pieces and placed into a heatproof bowl (chocolate chips work as well).
+To make the ganache, chocolate is chopped into small pieces and placed into a heatproof bowl (a good brand of chocolate chips works as well).
 Heavy cream is heated in a saucepan until it reaches a gentle simmer.
 The hot cream is then poured over the chocolate and left to sit for a few minutes to allow the chocolate to melt.
 Afterward, the mixture is gently stirred until the chocolate and cream are fully combined and smooth.

 The ratio of chocolate to cream can vary depending on the desired consistency.
 For a thicker ganache that holds its shape for truffles or piped decorations, a higher proportion of chocolate is used.
 For a thinner ganache that can be poured over cakes or used as a glaze, a higher proportion of cream is used.